2-Round NFL Mock Draft

 1. Jacksonville Jaguars – QB Trevor Lawrence (Clemson)

 This is a no-brainer for every mock draft.
 Part of the reason the Jaguars were such an attractive spot for Urban Meyer is because they held the golden ticket to the most complete QB prospect since Andrew Luck in 2012.
-Unlike their quick turnaround in ’17, the Jaguars will be adding a piece that can chance the fortunes of the franchise for the next decade.
+Unlike their quick turnaround in 2017, the Jaguars will be adding a piece that can change the fortunes of the franchise for the next decade.
 Not to mention that the Jaguars have done an excellent job at infusing talent in preparation for his arrival through the signings of Marvin Jones and Shaq Griffen.Embed from Getty Images

 4. Atlanta Falcons – TE Kyle Pitts (Florida)

 Atlanta isn’t as far off as many think, especially given that we live in an offensive-minded league.
 Barring injury, a Julio Jones and Calvin Ridley receiver corps forms the top duo in the league.
-Then add in an explosive playmaker like Kyle Pitts into the mix at TE.
-Matt Ryan might be able to dial back the clock to 2016.
+Then add in an explosive playmaker like Kyle Pitts into the mix at TE and Matt Ryan might be able to dial back the clock to 2016.
 Not saying Penei Sewell is not a good pick here, but this gives Matt Ryan arguably the most talented trio of receivers he’s ever had and not only a replacement but a clear upgrade to Austin Hooper.Embed from Getty Images

 8. Carolina Panthers – QB Justin Fields (Ohio St.)